EdJoPaTo/space-game-telegram-bot/README.md

-# Karvis Space Game Telegram Bot
+# Space Game Telegram Bot

 Currently, these are just experiments.